spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vm-dashboard-profile.md

 # Next Steps

-You can now apply the profile to your MAAS cluster.
+You can now apply the profile to your cluster.